AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

 The point of Christianity is how to know and be one with God and if we miss that point then at the point of all religions to me seems to know God or to know Nirvana or know love.

 Almost all religions seem to say the same things.
-Thus, I love all the religions and accept all people even the religions that just get crazy are a manifestation.
+Thus, I love all religions and accept all people even the religions that just get crazy are a manifestation.
 These are opportunities to practice love and tolerance.

 Brandon: Are you really happy though?